Axway/amplify-central/content/en/docs/integrate_with_central/query-the-traceability-apis-with-lexus.md

 ---
 title: Query the Traceability APIs with Lexus
-description: Learn how you can query data about API specifics and aggregate performance using the Traceability APIs.
+description: Learn how you can query data about API specifics and aggregate performance using the Amplify Central Traceability APIs.
 ---
 ## Core Concepts